kay-who-codes/Universal-Search/README.md

 ## 🚀 Usage

 No installation needed.
-Just open `index.html` (or `universal-search.html`) in any browser.
+Just open `index.html` in any browser.
 To use it as your browser's homepage, point your browser's homepage setting to the local file path or hosted URL.

 ---